 Massaman Beef Slow Cooker

-- 1kg gravy beef (no need to cut, chuck beef works well too, see note 1)
+- 1kg gravy beef (no need to cut, chuck steak works well too, see note 1)

 - 2 tbsp olive oil

 - 2 heaped tbsp massaman curry paste

 - 1 cup chicken broth/stock (or 1 cup water and 1 chicken stock cube)

 - 8 small potatoes (any variety) cut into 2cm chunks (no need to peel)

 - 2 medium sized onions, sliced into thick wedges